Chequers Ring: History

-Lee presented his country house at Chequers and its collection to the British nation, for use as the country house of the prime minister of the United Kingdom.
+Lee presented his country house at Chequers and its collection the British nation, for use as the country house of the prime minister of the United Kingdom.
 The ring is still housed at Chequers.
 It was loaned for the first time in 2002 to be exhibited at the National Maritime Museum, and went on public display for the first time in March 2003.